Lady Gaga & 11 Other Celebrities Who Struggled With Eating Disorders

 Dennis Quaid revealed he suffered "manorexia" after shedding 40 pounds to play Doc Holliday in western Wyatt Earp in 1994.
 He told Men's Health Best Life magazine in 2006, "For many years I was obsessed about what I was eating, how many calories it had and how much exercise I'd have to do.
 (At one point) my arms were so skinny that I couldn't pull myself out of a pool.
 I'd look in the mirror and still see a 180-pound guy, even though I was 138 pounds.
 I wasn't bulimic but I can understand what people go through with that."

-Related: Ashlee Simpson, Brandy, Brittany Snow, Demi Lovato, Dennis Quaid, Felicity Huffman, Katie Couric, Lady Gaga, Lucy Hale, Maureen McCormick, Portia De Rossi, Tracey Gold, Starpulse Exclusives, Celebrity, Health Issues, Weight
+Related: Ashlee Simpson, Brandy, Brittany Snow, Demi Lovato, Dennis Quaid, Felicity Huffman, Katie Couric, Lady Gaga, Lucy Hale, Maureen McCormick, Portia De Rossi, Tracey Gold, Starpulse Exclusives, Celebrity, Health & Fitness, Weight

 © 2012 Starpulse.com